Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 Dementia-friendly flooring and unobstructed movement are essential components to create an environment that promotes safety, comfort, and independence for those living with dementia.

-Incorporating these elements into the design of walking paths encourages while reducing the risk of falls or accidents.
+Incorporating these elements into the design of walking paths encourages physical activity while reducing the risk of falls or accidents.

 • Dementia-friendly flooring: